← All claims

 2026 · Front Nutr

-meta-analysis mixed moderate Meta-analysis found intermittent fasting improved HbA1c and weight in oral-therapy-treated but not insulin-treated T2D patients.
+meta-analysis tested-null low Meta-analysis found intermittent fasting improved HbA1c and weight in oral-therapy-treated but not insulin-treated T2D patients.

 Carter